zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 knowing the "crochet", after knowing the "seducer", after knowing the "sticking", knowing the "bondage", knowing the "barrier" After, he understood, after measuring, judging, after each, and figuring out.
-As such it is a hook、After the Joyer knows, it should be like a rhino horn alone。
+As such it is a hook、After the Joyer knows, it should be like a rhinoceros horn alone。

 Because then, the eloquent person said,

 "This is dyed: here the little joy, less fun, here there is more bitterness,

-This is a hook like this, and the Joyer knows that he should be alone like a rhino horn."
+This is a hook like this, and the Joyer knows that he should be alone like a rhinoceros horn."

 148. After breaking the knot, such as the water fish destroyed the net,